Adderall Risks: Much More Than You Wanted To Know

 And there’s a book on narcolepsy which apparently claims that between less than 1% and 3% of people taking stimulants for that condition get addicted, but I can’t track down their methodology or really anything beyond one reference.
 And narcoleptics are a different population than ADHD patients and results might not generalize (though that number sounds kind of right).

-I don’t think there are good data here, but my intuitions and personal experience is that “addiction” of the sort you get with heroin or tobacco is very rare, at least for responsible people taking stimulants as prescribed without a personal or family history of addictive behavior.
+I don’t think there are good data here, but my intuitions and personal experience is that “addiction” of the sort you get with heroin or tobacco is very rare, at least when responsible people without a personal or family history of addictive behavior take stimulants as prescribed.
 Most people agree the risk is lower for extended-release stimulants (eg Adderall XR), and very low for Vyvanse.

 IV.
 Tolerance